EarthScope/ispaq/README.md

 source activate ispaq
 ```

-(note: if `source activate ispaq` does not work because your shell is csh/tcsh instead of bash
+> Note: if `source activate ispaq` does not work because your shell is csh/tcsh instead of bash
 you will need to add the ispaq environment to your PATH in the terminal window that you are using.
 e.g., `setenv PATH ~/miniconda2/envs/ispaq/bin:$PATH`)